peterhinch/micropython-async/v3/docs/THREADING.md

 Blocking functions or methods have the potential of stalling the `uasyncio` scheduler.
 Short of rewriting them to work properly the only way to tame them is to run them in another thread.
-Any function to be run in this way must conform to the guiedelines above, notably with regard to allocation and side effects.
+Any function to be run in this way must conform to the guiedelines above, notably with regard to side effects.

 ## 4.1 Basic approach